Zipcar/blite/README.md

 you to connect to the things your director deploys.
 This function working properly for you is heavily dependent on the cloud config you pass to the director.
 Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR` environment variable is set to the actual CIDR of your director's internal network where things are being deployed.

+## networking
+An informational method that outputs the current network settings for your bosh director and the containers it's managing.

+## cloud-config
+A helper command that uses the networking information set in the environment (see `blite networking`) to write a barebones cloud config file that mimics what's available in the bosh-deployment repo.
+Of course you can just use normal bosh to upload any cloud config you want; this method is just meant to make it a little easier for folks to get up and running with something quickly.

 ## pause
 Uses VBoxManage to pause the director.